-- if you store your sourdough starter on the counter – when you store your sourdough starter on the counter, it doesn’t take long at all for it to become active and bubble.
+- if you store your sourdough starter on the counter – when you store your sourdough starter on the counter, it doesn’t take as long for it to become active and bubble.
 Feed it a few hours before you want to start baking.

 Make the Dough

 In a large mixing bowl, combine the active sourdough starter and water (an active starter will float in the water).
 Use a whisk or spoon to stir until most of the starter dissolves into a milky mixture.

 Then add 3 1/4 cups of bread flour and 1 1/2 tsp of salt to the mixing bowl and stir until the dough comes together.
 It will be a shaggy dough.
 You may have to use your hands to finish working the flour into the dough.

 Cover the bowl with plastic wrap (or a plate works well too) and let the dough sit for 30 minutes.
 This is called the “fermentolyse” where you allow the ingredients to come together.
 It helps produce a smoother, more elastic dough, creates a stronger gluten network, and gives a better oven spring (rise).
 Fermentolyse is when you let all the ingredients rest together.
 Autolyse refers to another method in which you just let the flour and water rest together, then add the salt later – very similar and you’ll here both, often interchangeably.

 If using a stand mixer, use a dough hook to knead the dough for 5 minutes.
 If doing by hand, transfer the dough to a clean surface and knead the dough for 5 minutes until it becomes smooth and elastic.
 You’ll be able to feel the difference.
 It’s so wild!